spacebabies/website/content/builds/lametric-time-tibber-realtime-kwh-price/index.md

     title: My LaMetric Time showing my current kWh price from Tibber
 ---

 Let me take you on a journey.
 A journey through time: LaMetric Time.
-Let me take you on my journey through LaMetric Time in which I built a display to show my realtime electricity price in my kitchen.
+Let me take you on my journey through LaMetric Time in which I built a display to show my realtime kWh price in my kitchen.

 I buy my electricity from [Tibber](https://tibber.com/), and they have not paid me to write this tutorial.
-But they do have an API and since my kWh-price changes every hour, I thought it would be neat to show it realtime in my house.
+But they do have an API and since my kWh price changes every hour, I thought it would be neat to show it realtime in my house.
 My idea was that if it's high, I would delay whatever energy-intensive thing I was about to do until the price comes back down.

 Our endgame is going to be this:

-{{< video name="LaMetric Time x Tibber_web" >}}
+{{< video name="LaMetric Time x Tibber_web" caption="LaMetric Time x Tibber © 2023 by Joost Baaij is licensed under CC BY-NC-SA 4.0" >}}

 What you'll need to get there: